 Mental health issues affect millions every year.
 Many conditions like depressive disorders or anxiety are highly treatable.
 However, there are more serious mental heal concerns that can develop.
 Conditions like bipolar disorder, borderline personality disorder, or schizophrenia require ongoing support from mental health professionals so individuals can manage their conditions and function in the manner they desire.
-Schizophrenia is especially challenging, but with the right support like that offered at Oceanfront Recovery, individuals and those who can about them can learn to identify issues and find the right treatment.
+Schizophrenia is especially challenging, but with the right support offered at Oceanfront Recovery, individuals and those who can about them can learn to identify issues and find the right treatment.
 If you or someone you love is exhibiting the signs of schizophrenia, don’t hesitate to get help at a mental health treatment center in Laguna Beach, CA. People who have schizophrenia may seem as though they’ve lost touch with reality.
 They may seem paranoid or have hallucinations and typically have an altered view of reality.

 What Is Schizophrenia?